MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/record-identification-rule.md

 If the identified contact or account has one active case linked to it, the case will be automatically linked to the conversation.
 If the customer has reached out for a different case, the agent can manually change the linked case.

-If more than one account, contact, or case is identified, the record will not be linked to conversation.
+If more than one account, contact, or case is identified, the record won't be linked to the conversation.

 For more information, see [View Customer summary for an incoming engagement request](oc-view-customer-summary-incoming-conversation-request.md).